pbenner/autodiff/README.md

 ```go
   Variables(2, x, y)
 ```
-where the first argument sets the order of the derivatives.
+where the first argument sets the order of the derivatives. *Variables()* should only be called once, as it allocates memory for the given magic variables.
 In this case, derivatives up to second order are computed.
 After evaluating *f*, i.e.
 ```go
   z := f(x, y)
 ```